-The original lake measure algorithm was formerly calibrated to output the lake level of Mono Lake via a series of density slices from a Landsat L1T product.
+The original lake measurement algorithm, from which CLAD is based upon, was calibrated to output the lake level of Mono Lake via a series of density slices from a Landsat Standard Terrain Correction (L1T) product.
 The chief purpose of this project is to adjust the algorithm so that it can provide near real-time lake level monitoring for Lake Tahoe, CA, and be a useful tool for the Lake Tahoe Basin Management Unit.
-The secondary purpose, and ultimate goal, is to create a tool that any water manager can use to monitor the level of any lake or other terrestrial water body of sufficient size anywhere on the globe.
+The secondary purpose, and ultimate goal, is to then further modify this tool so it scales globally—so any water manager can monitor the level of any lake or terrestrial water body of sufficient size.

 III.
 Methodology